e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 7

 In this assignment I learned how to use conditional logic in a program.
-Using flowgorith I was able to complete activity 2 in a if then else structure.
+Using flowgorithm, I was able to complete activity 2 in a if then else structure.
 Conditional logic seems very useful in programming and I am sure I will use it a lot in the future.
-I plan on completing my second program this week in Python using Thonny, hopefully without the help of Flowgorithm.
+I was able to complete activity 3 in Python using Thonny as an IDE.